manipulate/mora/README.md

 # Mora

-### This project has been discontinued & has't been maintained in over 2 years.
+### This project has been discontinued & hasn't been maintained in over 2 years.
 Feel free to do what you want with it.

 A Club Penguin server emulator written in Node.js